Amani213/healthcare-ai-futures-lab/README.md

 ## What is this?

 Healthcare AI Futures Lab is a decision simulation that places you inside real NHS AI governance dilemmas.
-Every choice has second- and third-order consequences.
+Every choice has second and third-order consequences.
 There are no perfect answers — only defensible ones.

 Each scenario tracks four interconnected metrics — patient safety, clinical trust, innovation, and financial sustainability — and generates a full debrief tied to NHS clinical AI governance frameworks.